 I won't spoil it for you in this paragraph; try it out!

-The project is comprised of three demonstrations:
+The project is comprised of four demonstrations:

 Our other paper, "Peekaboo: Text to Image Diffusion Models are Zero Shot Segmentors", has an extremely similar formulation to the illusions on this website - it optimizes images using a variant of score distillation loss to perform zero shot segmentation.